-The oceans form a globally connected ecosystem and highly dynamic environment of physical, chemical, and biological interaction.
-They maintain a great diversity of life, exchange mass and heat with the atmosphere, and modulate our climate.
-Oceans, including coastal and nearshore areas, thus provide services essential for life on earth and to the history, culture and livelihoods of people across the globe.
-However, oceans are also facing multiple challenges from climate change, overfishing, acidification, de-oxygenation and pollution.
-Accordingly, the United Nations referred to the importance of healthy oceans in several of their Sustainable Development Goals.
+The ocean forms a globally connected ecosystem and highly dynamic environment of physical, chemical, and biological interaction.
+It maintains a great diversity of life, exchanges mass and heat with the atmosphere and modulates our climate.
+The ocean, including coastal and nearshore areas, thus provide services essential for life on earth and to the history, culture and livelihoods of people across the globe.
+However, the ocean is also facing multiple challenges from climate change, overfishing, acidification, de-oxygenation and pollution.
+Accordingly, the United Nations referred to the importance of a healthy ocean in several of their Sustainable Development Goals.

-Generating the knowledge that decision-makers need to preserve and enhance the health and value of the oceans will require defining the problems facing the oceans and their interfaces with the adjacent land and overlying atmosphere, understanding associated mechanisms, impacts, and consequences, and directing research towards their solutions.
+Generating the knowledge that decision-makers need to preserve and enhance the health and value of the ocean will require defining the problems facing the ocean and its interfaces with the adjacent land and overlying atmosphere, understanding associated mechanisms, impacts, and consequences, and directing research towards their solutions.
 High-level key questions thus include:

-- How do human activities, combined with natural variability, affect the health of oceans and coasts and their environmental and socio-economic services?
+- How do human activities, combined with natural variability, affect the health of the ocean and coasts and their environmental and socio-economic services?

 - How can detrimental effects on ocean health be avoided?

 - How can ocean health and services to people be preserved or restored?

 Engagement of a broad range of researchers and societal partners is central to the work of the Ocean Network.
 As such, Future Earth will facilitate transdisciplinary research that can be used by policy-makers, businesses and communities to achieve sustainable interactions of humans with the ocean at large.
 We will also work to build scientific capacity to empower researchers and societal partners worldwide to assess the state of the oceanic and coastal domains and improve their management and governance.